BenBagBag/seattle_beps_modelling/README.md

 This repo models emissions from large (>20k sq ft) Seattle buildings between 2027 and 2050 for different benchmark proposals for BEPS.

-The original model was built in Excel by RMI.
-This repo corrects some calculation errors in that model and also allows the user to model a new scenario by writing a single new function and then running the model.
-See below for instructions.
+The original model was built in Google Sheets by RMI.
+This repo corrects some calculation errors in that model and also includes expanded models.
+See below.

 ## Input data